benjmin-r/cto.coffee/work/past-work.md

 em { background-color: #fffd9175; box-shadow: 0.25em 0 0 #fffd9175,-0.25em 0 0 #fffd9175; }
 </style>

-After having worked as a technical contributor for over 10 years, I switched into management roles and later became CTO of a fintech startup.
-Today I'm trying to widen my impact by working with several clients, mostly startups in various phases.

 In my latest roles I've focused on

-... *building effective engineering organizations*, that continuously delivers value to their clients, while continuously improving their practices and growing as people.
+- *building effective engineering organizations*, that continuously delivers value to their clients, while continuously improving their practices and growing as people, including hiring managers and individual contributors and introducing management practices to organizations

-... facilitating and *nurturing humane and empathetic team and company cultures*
+- facilitating and *nurturing humane and empathetic team and company cultures*

 #### Recruiting

-- Helped multiple startups *develop and execute recruiting and hiring strategies* so that top-talent will knock on their door asking to come in.
+- Helped multiple companies and teams *develop and execute recruiting and hiring strategies* so that top-talent will knock on their door asking to come in

 #### Mentor